 is called a simple column operation.

-still form a basis for the
+proof: The rows of still form a basis for the vector space

 over